-84. The history of Eastern Europe (with the exception of Bulgaria) has not been such as to create natural feelings of affection toward Russia.
+- 82. The history of Eastern Europe (with the exception of Bulgaria) has not been such as to create natural feelings of affection toward Russia.
 There are strong nationalist traditions throughout the area.
 Moreover, it is natural that the majority of the East European peoples will continue to resent domination by a country which they regard as outside the mainstream of European history, as well as culturally and economically backward.
 Besides, the governing elites, which cannot rely only on the Soviet Union to keep them in power, must and will try to satisfy the aspirations of their own peoples.
-This may produce at times serious divergences of interest with the USSR. -35-

-Political/ideological theory tends to evolve at a more 85. rapid pace in some East European countries than in the USSR.
-This phenomenon reflects specific national interests and pressures on the ruling elites to accommodate, to some extent at least, domestic political, economic and social aspirations.
-This propensity for change results also from the relatively greater openness of certain East European countries to the Yugoslav and Western European brands of Communism, as well as, for that matter, Western ideas in general.
-Greater contact with the West is another factor stimulating popular demand for improvements in the quality of life, including greater economic and bureaucratic efficiency, and weakening the force of the official ideology.
-The trend toward ideological change could over time erode the stability of the Eastern European régimes themselves and their relationship with the USSR, but probably not to a significant extent over the coming decade.

-86. In the economic field, continuing Soviet demands levied on the industrial production capabilities of the East European countries, and the reliance of the latter on Soviet raw materials, especially energy, which probably will continue even after shortages will have made themselves felt in the USSR, may well lead to conflicting claims on allocation of production and resources.
+This may produce at times serious divergences of interest with the USSR. - 83.
+Political/ideological theory tends to evolve at a more rapid pace in some East European countries than in the USSR.
+This trend toward ideological change could over time erode the stability of the Eastern European régimes themselves and their relationship with the USSR, but probably not to a significant extent over the coming decade. - 84.
+In the economic field, continuing Soviet demands levied on the industrial production capabilities of the East European countries, and the reliance of the latter on Soviet raw materials, especially energy, which probably will continue even after shortages will have made themselves felt in the USSR, may well lead to conflicting claims on allocation of production and resources. - 85.
+There will continue to be differences of view between the USSR and the East European régimes as to the extent to which greater individual and economic freedom, including dissent, is admissible.
+The Prague Spring of

-87. There will continue to be differences of view between the USSR and the East European régimes as to the extent to which greater individual and economic freedom, including dissent, is admissible.
-The Prague Spring of Dubcek's Czechoslovakia was an extreme case, and Soviet reaction demonstrated for other East European governments the limits drawn by the USSR.
+Dubcek's Czechoslovakia was an extreme case, and Soviet reaction demonstrated for other East European governments the limits drawn by the USSR.
 Even though it cannot be ruled out completely that in response to growing popular pressures, one or the other régime will try again to probe the continuing validity of the Brezhnev Doctrine, the East European countries will most likely be deterred by the lessons of 1968.

-88. The CSCE process provides the East European countries with a justification for freer dealings with the West.
+86. The CSCE process provides the East European countries with a justification for freer dealings with the West.
 Moreover, if the principles governing relations between States enshrined in the Final Act were invoked by the East Europeans in their relations with the Soviet Union, this would be a potent threat to the bloc.
-For this reason, Moscow has attempted since the signature of the Final Act to strengthen the political and ideological links with its allies, proclaiming that relations between "Socialist" States are of a higher order than others.
+For this reason, Moscow has attempted since the signature of the Final Act to strengthen the political and ideological links with its allies, re-emphasising the tenet that relations between "Socialist" States are of a higher order than others.